Derivations and Alberti representations: Derivations and Alberti representations

 \subsection{From Alberti representations to Derivations}

-In this Subsection we associate derivations to Alberti representations; the fundamental construction is provided by Theorem \ref{thm:alb_derivation}; its proof uses the following Lemma to check the measurability of certain functions. \begin{lem} Suppose that $X$ is Polish and $\albrep.=(P,\nu)$ is an Alberti representation.
+In this subsection we associate derivations to Alberti representations; the fundamental construction is provided by Theorem \ref{thm:alb_derivation}; its proof uses the following lemma to check the measurability of certain functions. {In the following $\bborel X.$ will denote the set of real-valued bounded Borel functions defined on $X$; we will often use without explicit mention the elementary fact that for each $f\in L^\infty(\mu)$ one can find a representative in $\bborel X.$.} \begin{lem} Suppose that $X$ is Polish and $\albrep.=(P,\nu)$ is an Alberti representation.
 Then for each $(f,g)\in\lipfun X.\times\bborel X.$ the map:

-is Borel. \end{lem} \begin{proof} We start by showing that $H_{f,1}$ is Borel.
-Without loss of generality we can assume that $f$ is $1$-Lipschitz and just show that the restriction $H_{f,1}|\frags_n(X)$ is Borel.
+is Borel. \end{lem} \begin{proof} {We start by showing that $H_{f,1}$ is Borel.
+Without loss of generality we can assume that $f$ is $1$-Lipschitz and by Lemma~\ref{lem:frag_compact} we have just to show} that the restriction $H_{f,1}|\frags_n(X)$ is Borel.
+The first step is to use a measure-theoretic argument to extend ${f\circ\gamma}$ to have domain over an inverval in such a way that the extension is ``measurable'' in $\gamma$: this will be used to define a Borel map in~(\ref{eq:meas_fix_p6}).
 Recall that the set

 is closed in $\lipalg \real.$ and is a Polish space if we consider the weak* topology.
 Note that the set